How to Survive the First Trimester

 Exercise any chance you have the energy.

 If you exercise at all, then you know that you often feel more energized after you exercise.
 I know this is true for me.
 Once I convince myself to muster up the energy to workout, I usually feel better after I get my workout in.
-This was the same for me during my pregnancy, especially the first trimester.
+This was the same for me during my pregnancy, especially in the first trimester.
+Even if you can’t get a workout in, going for a walk and getting some fresh air may be just what you need.

 Related Post: What to Wear During Labor and Birth (that’s not the ugly hospital gown!)